js1010/cuhnsw/README.md

 |:------------|--------:|--------:|--------:|--------:|--------:|
 | search time | 52.3024 | 26.5086 | 13.9146 | 10.8525 | 3.07964 |

-- the reason the parallel efficiency significantly drops from 4 cpu to 8 cpu might be hyper threading (there might be only 4 "physical" cores in this instance).
+- the reason why the parallel efficiency significantly drops from 4 vcpu to 8 vcpu might be hyper threading (there might be only 4 "physical" cores in this instance).

+### Thoughts on Future Task

+- Considering the cost of GPU and CPU, it seems impractical yet (currently one Tesla V100 device is equivalently fast as one standard cpu server (24-56 vcores) but the cost of Tesla V100 device is quite more expensive).
+Therefore, there seems to be a lot to do in the future.
+- The word in the parentheses shows the level of difficulty for each task

+1. upload package to pypi (easy): the task itself is very easy but seems not worth it unless this project is successful.
+2. implement parallel compilation using bazel or cmake (easy-medium): bazel is more preferable.
+3. achieve meaningful speed-up by using half-precision operation (medium): I experimented it, but only got around 10 % improvement.
+I am not sure if I have used the half-precision feature perfectly.
+4. support multi-device (very hard): it only supports single-device (gpu) yet since the graph should be shared across all the building threads.